vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 ````

 > The log will contain all characters being received from the socket, and since `socat` is transmitting a newline character when you type `Test 1` it will show up.
-It is more proeminently seeable in the next step when you do have a response
+It is more proeminently seeable in the next step when you do have a response.

 Now you can run the `sil-kit-demo-byte-stream-echo-device` process:
 `./bin/sil-kit-demo-bytestream-echo-device --log Debug`